Skip to content

 I am a girl without a mother.
 That thought still, a decade on, seems unbelievable.
 There are moments, even now, when I forget that she is dead, and think about calling her.
 Think of something I want to tell her.
 They say time heals, but that’s not true exactly.
 Time only made the pain more manageable, more forgettable.
 It’s something that I can put away inside of me, but I still carry it with me wherever I go.
 That pain is a part of me, and a part of who I am.

-And it’s why I can’t stop travelling.
+And that’s why I can’t stop travelling.

 Since long before I can remember, I’ve daydreamed about adventure.
 More than daydreams; I fantasised obsessively, even as a very young child.
 Escape for me was as simple as closing my eyes or looking out of a window, and for years – especially when my mum got sick – I spent more time living in a fantasy world than in reality.
 It was when I discovered travel that I lost that lack, that sense of disconnect from reality.
 For the first time, I was living in a world where I didn’t need to escape.